-The Company's activities expose it primarily to the financial risks of changes in interest rates, prices of equity securities in the stock market and movements in the NAVPU of investments in UITF.
-There has been no change on the manner in which the Company manages and measures the risk.
+The Company's activities expose it primarily to the financial risks of changes in interest rates, process of equity securities in the stock market and movements in NAVPS of investments in mutual funds and investments in global mutual funds.
+The Company has insignificant exposure to foreign exchange risk since foreign currency denominated transactions are minimal.
+There has been no change on the manner in which the Company manages and measures these risks.